 Jesus asked His disciples two questions in Matthew 16 “who do people say the son of man is?” and then immediately after, “what about you, who do you say I am?”

-If you don’t see the difference between those two questions think of a woman asking her husband, “do other men think that women are fat?” followed by, “what about you, do you think I’m fat?”
+If you don’t see the difference between those two questions think of a woman asking her husband, “do other men think that women are fat?” followed by, “what about YOU, do you think I’m fat?”
+A man who does not see the difference between those two questions marries at his own peril!
 Our problem is that we read scripture either religiously or rationally, not relationally.

 I would even go so far as to say that biblical ethics promotes humility about our gender as more important than humility about our person.